Nathanhans/project-4/README.md

 ## Summary and Key Findings

 We focused on leveraging advanced neural network modeling techniques.
 Utilizing data from CDC's BRFSS surveys, we identified crucial health indicators and uncovered strong correlations with variables like state of residence through exploratory analysis.
 Our model development, led by Sally and Kenia, utilized auto-optimization techniques to fine-tune hyperparameters.
-However, perfect accuracy in model performance metrics raised skepticism about dataset integrity, prompting further investigation into survey methodologies and potential biases.

 Key Factors
 * Dataset - We utilized CDC's BRFSS surveys to collect key health indicators related to heart disease risk factors, refining the dataset to a smaller amount and more relevant variables.